Our cat is diabetic.This is a fairly recent diagnosis. In this article I talk about what the best diet has been for our diabetic cat.

 Periodically he does return to the vet and stays for the day to have his levels monitored.

-The Fancy Feast isn’t something that we started feeding him because of the diabetes, he had always had Fancy Feast as part of his diet.
-By the way, I do prefer buying Fancy Feast in the larger boxes as we go through so many and they are a heavy item.
-I stack the boxes in the cupboard and know that I don't need to think about it again for a while.
+The Fancy Feast isn’t something that we started feeding him because of the diabetes.
+He had always had Fancy Feast as part of his diet.
+By the way, I do prefer buying Fancy Feast in the larger boxes as we go through so many small cans.
+I stack the boxes and know that I don't need to think about it again for a while.

 You could call that being lazy but I prefer the being organized option.

-He always had Fancy Feast plus raw meat and fresh fish (a fishing household) plus dry food purchased from the vet, so he had been dining in style.
+He always had Fancy Feast plus raw meat, fresh fish occasionally and dry food purchased from the vet.
+He had been dining in style.

 To be perfectly honest, before he was diagnosed we probably gave him too many biscuits.

 In the past, he always had a bowl of biscuits at his disposal so that if he got peckish during the day there was always a little snack.
-That no longer happens.
+That no longer happens and is not advisable.